VMA-141

 Marine Attack Squadron 141 (VMA-141) was a reserve fighter squadron in the United States Marine Corps.
-The squadron fought most notably as part of the Cactus Air Force during the Battle of Guadalcanal in World War II and they also saw service during the Korean War.
-While with the reserves, they operated out of the San Francisco Bay Area, until their deactivation on 1 September 1969.
+The squadron fought as part of the Cactus Air Force during the Battle of Guadalcanal in World War II and they also saw service during the Korean War.
+While with the reserves, they operated out of the San Francisco Bay Area until their deactivation on 1 September 1969.